 Lynne Blair is a Senior Lecturer in the School of Computing and Communications at Lancaster University.
-She also acted as the director of Lancaster's Computing At School Regional Centre and continues these links with the new National Centre for Computing Education.
+She co-leads Lancaster's involvement in the Institute of Coding (with a focus on Theme 4: Widening Participation).
+She also acted as the director of Lancaster's Computing At School Regional Centre and continues these links with the National Centre for Computing Education.
 Her current research interests lie within the areas of Equality, Diversity and Inclusion in Computing and Technology fields, and Human Computer Interaction, particularly consideration of the human, social and environmental impact of the digital economy, as well as wider issues of sustainability.

 PhD in Computer Science, Lancaster, 1995

 BSc Computer Science (1st Class Hons), Lancaster, 1990

 SEDA Accreditation, Staff & Educational Development Association, 2001

 PG Certificate in Learning and Teaching in HE, Lancaster, 2000